medical eye exams

 An eye exam not only tests for visual impairment, but also for other underlying health issues.
 Even if you do not feel like you need glasses, many asymptomatic conditions exist that can be identified early on with an eye exam.
-By having regular complete eye exams at Falgoust Eye Medical & Surgical in Lake Charles, you can ensure that your eyes are receiving the best care possible during all stages of life.
+By having regular complete eye exams at Falgoust Eye Medical & Surgical, you can ensure that your eyes are receiving the best care possible during all stages of life.
 A complete eye exam involves a series of tests designed to evaluate your vision and check for eye diseases.
 At Falgoust Eye, we utilize a variety of instruments and have you look through an array of lenses.
 Each test during an eye exam evaluates a different aspect of your vision or eye health.

 The care of your eyes includes routine vision exams and medical exams.
 Many medical insurance plans do not cover routine vision exams.
 Any questions regarding your specific coverage, including referrals and authorizations, should be directed to your insurance company or your company benefits administrator.
 You are responsible for any amount not covered by your plan.

 What Dilating Eyedrops Do to Your Eyes

 Dilating eyedrops (called mydriatics) are used to dilate, or enlarge, the pupils of your eyes so that your eye doctor can see the inside of your eye in detail.

 Dilating drops work in one of three ways:

 - By temporarily paralyzing the muscle that makes the pupil smaller;